 Like it?
 Pin it for later!

 What things have you held on to in hopes to makeover one day?

-Let's get crafty together!
-Join the Simple Daily DIY Challenge.
+Let’s get crafty together!
+Join the Craft Habit Social.
 Click here to learn more!